Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 You can’t apply for:

-- travel that does not involve or benefit Australian practicing artists or creative workers
+- projects or activities that do not involve or benefit Australian practicing artists or arts professionals

-- travel to events or activities that do not have a clearly-defined arts component
+- projects or activities that do not have a clearly defined arts component

-- activities engaging with First Nations content, artists and communities that do not adhere to the Australia Council First Nations Cultural & Intellectual Property Protocols.
+- activities engaging with First Nations content, artists and communities that do not adhere to Creative Australia First Nations Cultural & Intellectual Property Protocols

 Your application must comply with the following Protocols.
 We may contact you to request further information during the assessment process, or if successful, as a condition of your funding.